cyyynthia/pronoundb.org/HACKING.md

 See the [test accounts](#test-accounts) section for more details about how to E2E test an app with a test account.

 ## Building a new integration
-### Addition to the shared library
+### Add info about the integration
-The first step is to add the platform to the list of supported platforms, by adding:
+The first step is to create a file in `packages/website/src/components/platform` with the name, color and icon of the integration.
+This will make it show up as supported on the website.
-  - An entry in `packages/shared/src/platforms.cjs`
-  - Associate an icon in `packages/shared/src/icons.js`

 ### Setup the OAuth flow
 This step is very simple and requires very little amount of work, thanks to OAuth being a well-implemented standard.
 You simply need to:
-  - Add the key-pair entry in `config.example.json`
+  - Add the client id/secret pair placeholder in `packages/website/.env.example`
-  - Create a new file for your platform in `packages/api/src/oauth` (You can copy an existing one, like the `discord.ts` file)
+  - Create a new file for your platform in `packages/website/src/server/oauth/platforms`.
-  - Modify the oauth endpoints, scopes, and the config appropriately
-  - Implement the `getSelf` function, which should return an object of type `ExternalAccount` (or `null` if an error occurred)
-  - Register your module in `packages/api/src/oauth/index.ts`
+    - Here is an example of an [OAuth 2.0 config](https://github.com/cyyynthia/pronoundb.org/blob/b2e47cb/packages/website/src/server/oauth/platforms/discord.ts)
+    - Here is an example of an [OAuth 1.0a config](https://github.com/cyyynthia/pronoundb.org/blob/b2e47cb/packages/website/src/server/oauth/platforms/twitter.ts)

 And voilà!
 The OAuth flow should be working like a charm.

-**Note**: If you need to follow an older OAuth 1.0a authentication standard, take a look at how `twitter.ts` handles it.
+It'll be automatically picked up by the API and the login, register and link pages.

 ### Build the extension integration
 This is by far the most time-consuming part of making a new integration.
-To get started, you need to create a new file in `packages/extension/src/modules`, which needs to export 2 things:
+To get started, you need to create a new file in `packages/extension/src/modules`, which needs to export a few things.

+- `name`: Platform name.
+- `color`: Platform color.
- - `match`: a RegExp which will be tested against pages paths to know when a module should run.
+- `match`: RegExp which will be tested against pages paths to know when a module should run.
+- `Icon`: Platform icon as a component.
+Can use the `export { default as Icon } from 'simple-icons/...'` pattern.
- - `inject`: the entry point of your module.
+- `inject`: Entry point of your module.
+Will be called on all pages where your module's `match` did match.

 You can look at how other modules are built to get some insight in how things should be done, and how they're done.

+You'll also need to add the necessary permissions in `packages/extension/build/manifest.ts`.

 #### Utility methods
 *TODO*: Document React prop fetcher, DOM helpers (`h`, `css`)